-Securing Maltese Investor Visas
+Securing a Maltese Investor Visa

-Discover the benefits of a second citizenship for Malta as an Investor
+Discover the benefits of investing in Malta

-At Haskew Law we are experts in the niche area of immigration by investment for Malta.
+We are experts in the niche area of immigration by investment for Malta.
 Our team strive to provide the most suitable investment opportunities to meet our clients needs to ensure they can secure residency under the current Maltese immigration law.

 Second Citizenship and residency by investment for Malta is no longer the preserve of the few.
 Migration Investment programmes are now the fastest growing area of immigration law globally as people come to realise residency and a second citizenship is not just desirable but, a vital part of any effective global freedom, privacy and security strategy.